 What Can I Do?

 If you took out an auto loan with a credit union recommended by the dealership, fill out the form on this page.
-You may be able to help get a class action lawsuit started and hold these companies accountable for their actions.
+You may be able to help get a class action lawsuit started.

 If you purchased a car within the past four years and financed it through the credit union recommended by the dealership, you may have overpaid in interest.